ModifyDBCluster - Amazon Relational Database Service

 AutoMinorVersionUpgrade

-A value that indicates whether minor engine upgrades are applied automatically to the DB cluster during the maintenance window.
+Specifies whether minor engine upgrades are applied automatically to the DB cluster during the maintenance window.
 By default, minor engine upgrades are applied automatically.

-Valid for: Multi-AZ DB clusters only
+Valid for Cluster Type: Multi-AZ DB clusters only

 Type: Boolean